CHECK OUT OUR LIMITED EDITION RAW SALTY PROVISIONS BUTTER! SHOP NOW!🧈

 A workshop schedule will be posted on the day of the event.
 Please look for the information table to find out where and when to meet for the workshops.

 We are managing the event through Eventbrite.
-If you’re a member, you should have received at least one invitation at this point.
+If you’re on our list, you should have received at least one invitation at this point.

 Please let me know if you have any questions.
 And, I hope to see you there!